Iran: Market Profile

 - Iran is the second largest economy in the Middle East and North Africa (MENA) region after Saudi Arabia and the second most-populated country after Egypt.
 Tehran, located in north-central Iran, is the capital and largest city with a population of more than 8 million.

-- Following years of limited access to external capital, the Iranian government is now keen to attract foreign direct investment (FDI) in a number of sectors, especially where new equipment and technology are in high demand.
-An annual FDI target of US$50 billion is set out in Iran’s sixth Five-year Development Plan for 2016-2021.
+- Following years of limited access to external capital, the Iranian government is now keen to attract foreign direct investment (FDI).
+An annual FDI target of US$50 billion is set out in Iran’s Sixth Five-year Development Plan (2016-2021).
 It is further expected that Iran will create investment opportunities of US$1.5 trillion between 2016 and 2025 for local and international investors.

 - Iran offers attractive incentives to foreign investors such as tax holidays and import customs exemptions, Sectors including oil and gas, industry and mining, transport, agriculture, ICT, tourism and health are the main FDI promotion areas.
-Free zones and special economic zones (SEZs), many of which are industry-specific, are scattered across the country and provide additional incentives in attracting FDI.
+In addition, trade-industrial free zones and special economic zones (SEZs), many of which are industry-specific, are scattered across the country with additional incentives in attracting FDI.

-- Iran’s cumulative FDI climbed 5% YOY to US$43 billion in 2014.
-Based on statistics from China’s Ministry of Commerce, China’s FDI stock in Iran surged to US$3.48 billion in 2014 from US$715 million in 2010, with the bulk directed to the oil and gas sector.
-Chinese companies, notably China National Petroleum Corporation and the Sinopec Group, have won major oil exploration contracts in Iran, including the oil field projects in Masjed Soleyman and Yardarvaran.
+- Iran’s cumulative FDI climbed 7.5% to US$48.5 billion in 2016, according to the UNCTAD’s World Investment Report 2017.
+FDI statistics from China’s Ministry of Commerce showed China’s FDI stock in Iran surged to US$3.33 billion in 2016 from US$715 million in 2010, with the bulk directed to the oil and gas sector.

 - Located in Southern Asia and bordering the Persian Gulf, the Caspian Sea and the Gulf of Oman, Iran prides itself as a gateway to a regional market of more than 400 million people, spanning Afghanistan, Iraq, Turkey, Russia and the Central Asia countries.
 While the BRI is intended to enhance land and sea connectivity with countries along its key routes, the International North-South Transport Corridor (INSTC), jointly established by Iran, India, and Russia in 2000, aims to connect the Indian Ocean and Persian Gulf to the Caspian Sea via Iran, and onward to northern Europe via St. Petersburg in Russia.
 As a multi-modal transport corridor, INSTC will make Iran a key link in connecting the three founding members and 11 other state members.